 Macaulay duration is a measure of how long it takes for the price of a bond to be repaid by its internal cash flows.
 It is used only for a debt instrument with fixed cash flows.

 Debt funds are considered less risky than equity funds.
 Amongst the debt funds, liquid funds have a very low risk, while Gilt Funds & Bond/Income Funds are riskier.
-Further, investors should also consider the credit rating given by credit rating agencies – which ranges from AAA+ to D, AAA+ being the highest.
+Further, investors should also consider the credit rating given by credit rating agencies – which ranges from AAA+ to D, with AAA+ being the highest.

 In simple words, a fund with a higher rating is safer than a fund with a lower rating.
 Funds with lower ratings tend to offer higher interest rates.
 Risk and returns go in opposite directions.
 While a high returning instrument will be risky, a low returning one mostly has a moderate risk profile.

 Hence, it is essential to keep in mind your risk appetite before investing in a debt fund.

 There are 2 significant risks involved while investing in a debt mutual fund – interest rate risk and credit risk.

 Interest rate risk is the risk of fluctuation of the interest rate.
 Interest rate and Net Asset Value (NAV) are inversely related, i.e., if the interest rate increases, NAV falls and vice versa.
 The interest rate risk mostly does not impact the immediate short-term funds but impacts the NAV of long-duration funds.